Freight Shipping from Bakersfield to Los Angeles

 How much does it cost to ship freight from Bakersfield to Los Angeles?

-Full truckload (FTL) rates from Bakersfield, CA to Los Angeles, CA currently range from $301-$371 for a standard dry van load over the 140-mile route.
+Full truckload (FTL) rates from Bakersfield, CA to Los Angeles, CA currently range $301-$371 (roughly $2.15-$2.65 per mile over 140 miles).
 LTL shipments typically cost $277-$519 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Bakersfield to Los Angeles?

-Standard FTL transit from Bakersfield to Los Angeles is approximately 3 hrs by truck over 140 miles.
+Standard FTL transit from Bakersfield to Los Angeles is approximately 3 hrs by truck over 140 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Bakersfield to Los Angeles freight?